ankumar/architecture/Patterns/Stateful.md

-# Services, Hard Parts
+# “Stateful” systems ...

 ![](https://github.com/ankumar/Architecture/blob/master/images/stateful.jpeg)

-An ontology of “stateful” systems ...
+An ontology ...
 * All stateless systems are stateless in no more than 4 ways.
 * All stateful systems are stateful in ...
 21 possible ways?
   * With examples from Kafka (sticky partitioning), Cassandra (hinted handoffs).